AdobeDocs/adobe-sign/api_usage/throttling.md

 "retryAfter": <wait_time_in_seconds>
 }
 ```
-Also a "Retry-After" HTTP header will also be added into the response (see RFC-7231 Section 7.1.3):
+Also a "Retry-After" HTTP header will also be added into the response ([see RFC-7231 Section 7.1.3](https://tools.ietf.org/html/rfc7231#section-7.1.3):)

 ```
 Retry-After: <wait_time_in_seconds>